Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 ## General deck strategy

 **Mana** - Every deck benefits from getting extra Mana each turn, so you will want to find a way to do that.
 The best card for that on wizard is... *wizard III* !
 You can also use *Souls Priestess* but it's not quite as good.
 Finally you can combine one of these cards with *V01-B01 [ROBOT]*.
-Beware of overcharge it will prevent you from getting extra mana.
+Beware of overcharge it will prevent you from getting extra mana and convert it into temporary strength and resistance.

 **Defense first** - Build up your defense quickly or you will likely lose.
 Don't get too many attack cards.
 Look for cards with immune or daze like *Snow queen* or *Medusa [BEASTMAN]*.
 These are the best to defend first turn before you get your spheres and setup your deck.
 You want to make sure you can draw one of them on turn 1, which is where you are most vulnerable.
 These cards exile so you will also want a permanent shield cards with multiplying effect like *Apprentice Guard*.
 Try to get to a point where you are not losing any HP.